Mountain Gorilla Trekking Rules and Regulations – The Gorilla Trekking Etiquette

-Mountain Gorilla trekking rules and Regulations or the Gorilla trekking etiquette are a set of guidelines established to ensure that the Gorillas stay healthy and wild.
+Mountain Gorilla trekking rules and Regulations, you can call it the Gorilla trekking etiquette, are a set of guidelines to be followed during Gorilla trekking and are established to ensure that the Gorillas stay healthy and wild.
 They point to the safety and sustainability of not only the Mountain Gorillas and their habitat but also the visitors/tourists.
 They are simply the do’s and don’ts before, during and after Gorilla trekking.
 Remember Mountain Gorillas are endangered animals and so there lies a very narrow gap between their survival and extinction.
 This gap can unfortunately become narrower in case of any laxity in the observance and execution of these regulations by both the tourists and the responsible bodies/institutions.

 For the best Gorilla Trekking Safari experience, all visitors are highly encouraged to adhere to these mandatory guidelines/regulations (below), and which are quite uniform to all the 4 national parks that shelter the Mountain Gorillas: